robertangeles/prompts/write_essay.md

 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.

-- Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
+- Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", "So the next time..", "In the...", etc.

 - Do not use cliches or jargon.